 But let's start at the top, with a map showing ocean heat trend over the past 30 years in the upper 200 meters (656 feet) of the ocean.
 Red colors show where warming occurred over these decades.
 These coincide with areas where destructive hurricanes and cyclones are fueled by warm ocean water.

-According to data from the U.S. Environmental Protection Agency, North Atlantic hurricane intensity had ”risen noticeably” from 2000 to 2020.
-ECCO reveals that ocean heat content in upper 200 meters also rose over that time period (orange line).
-Moreover, the heat content trend accelerated further from 2017 through 2022 (red line).
+According to data from the U.S. Environmental Protection Agency, North Atlantic hurricane intensity had "risen noticeably" from 2000 to 2020.
+ECCO reveals that ocean heat content in upper 200 meters also rose over that time period (magenta line).
+Moreover, the heat content trend accelerated further after 2017.
 This latest increase in the ocean heat content trend is an active area of investigation for ECCO researchers.

 Upper 700 Meters

-Now let’s dive deeper.
-This time-series graph compares the last 30 years of ocean heat trends between the upper 200 meters and the upper 700 meters, which is not quite half of a mile.
-It’s clear that ocean warming is happening at both depths and has accelerated further over the last five years.
+The time-series graph compares the last 30 years of ocean heat trends between the upper 200 meters and the upper 700 meters.
+It’s clear that, overall, ocean warming is happening at both depths and has accelerated further over the last five years.

 Check out the “How Deep is Your Heat?”
 StoryMap